7-Day Diabetic Meal Plan PDF: Delicious Recipes for Healthy Eating

 How can a diabetic meal plan help manage blood sugar levels?

-A diabetic meal plan helps control blood sugar by balancing nutrition and managing carbs.
+A diabetic meal plan helps control blood sugar by balancing nutrition & managing carbs.
 It guides you to choose foods that don’t raise blood sugar too much.
 This way, you get the nutrients you need for good health.

 Are the recipes in the meal plan suitable for weight loss?